Solomonoff's theory of inductive inference

+Solomonoff proved that this induction is incomputable (or more precisely, lower semi-computable), but noted that "this incomputability is of a very benign kind", and that it "in no way inhibits its use for practical prediction" (as it can be approximated from below more accurately with more computational resources).
+It is only "incomputable" in the benign sense that no scientific consensus is able to prove that the best current scientific theory is the best of all possible theories.
+However, Solomonoff's theory does provide an objective criterion for deciding among the current scientific theories explaining a given set of observations.

+Solomonoff's induction naturally formalizes Occam's razor by assigning larger prior credences to theories that require a shorter algorithmic description.

 Origin

 Philosophical

 The theory is based in philosophical foundations, and was founded by Ray Solomonoff around 1960.
 It is a mathematically formalized combination of Occam's razor and the Principle of Multiple Explanations.
 All computable theories which perfectly describe previous observations are used to calculate the probability of the next observation, with more weight put on the shorter computable theories.
 Marcus Hutter's universal artificial intelligence builds upon this to calculate the expected value of an action.